trentn/insect_robot/README.md

 The fpga_servo_controller submodule contains the code which implements a simple SPI interface and 12 PWM generators (this number can be arbitrarily increased).

 This verilog is synthezised using the [APIO project](https://github.com/FPGAwars/apio)

+#### Servo Controller Library
+The high level logic is run on a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) running Raspbian Buster Lite.

+The [BCM2835 C Library](https://www.airspayce.com/mikem/bcm2835/) is used to configure the SPI interface for use with the custom servo controller described above.

+The servo_controller.* files implement a library to interface with the SPI peripheral, selecting servos and setting angles.

+#### Up Next for MK2
+These are a few things I have in mind for next steps:
+- Python wrapper around servo_controller.c
+- Walking gaits, first hard-coded/hand designed, then investigate gait generation/discovery
+- Battery Power